-All aspects of the National Curriculum are taught and children participate for approximately one hour per day in English with as many cross-curricular links being made as possible where the curriculum allows.
+All aspects of the National Curriculum are taught and children participate for approximately one hour per day in English with as many cross-curricular links being made as possible - where the curriculum allows.
 This linking up with other areas of the curriculum ensures that pupils are continuously using their literacy skills in all lessons.

 We focus on the importance aspects of reading, writing and speaking and listening.
-We place great value on reading; guided and whole class reading sessions are taught throughout the week to support the key skills of comprehension and inference.
+We place great value on reading; guided and whole class reading sessions are taught throughout the week to support the key skills of comprehension and inference and phonics is taught daily using Little Wandle Letters and Sounds Revised from Reception to Year 1.
 We are proud of our reading resources and we actively encourage children to read frequently at home and at school for pleasure, which is celebrated in assemblies.
 All children have access to a wide range of literature, both modern and classic, and frequently use our library to exchange reading material funded from the school budget and PFA fundraising.